|

 without effective ozonation.
 You should be using a sanitizer

-backup such as: chlorine, bromine,
+backup such as: a

-ionization.
+mineral sanitizer.
 This helps assure sanitizer presence, during the

 periods that ozone is not being produced.
 I hope that I have